awslabs/multi-az-workshop/content/lab-4/index.en.md

 ## Conclusion

 In this lab we initiated a zonal shift to mitigate the impact from a single-AZ impairment.
 We verified that the latency metrics returned to normal when being accessed through load balancer's regional DNS record.
 You also saw that the canary testing the zonal endpoint continued to verify impact in that AZ.
 For a zonal shift to be effective, it's important to be pre-scaled to handle the shifting load, otherwise, this could lead to overwhelming your remaining resources.
-Alternatively, you may need to temporarily load shed or rate limit traffic to the remaining AZs to protect your service while you add capacity in those locations to handle the additional load.
+Alternatively, you may need to temporarily load shed or rate limit traffic to the remaining AZs to protect your service while you add capacity to handle the additional load.
 See the [documentation](https://docs.aws.amazon.com/r53recovery/latest/dg/route53-arc-best-practices.zonal-shifts.html) for more best practices for using zonal shift.

 In the next lab, we're going to enable zonal autoshift to automatically respond to single AZ impairments.